childerx/DCIT-205-Min-Projs/README.md

 <h1 align="center">School Management System</h1>
 This is mainly a backend program designed with NodeJs.
-The two main functionalities that could be found in this project are:
+The two main functionalitie in this project are:
 <ul>
   <li>Getting students details by ID</li>